 Jessica L. Farmer

-Jessica Farmer is an attorney in Holland & Knight's Litigation and Dispute Resolution Practice in the firm's Washington, D.C., office.
-Ms. Farmer has a diverse federal and state court litigation and international arbitration practice, representing clients in complex commercial disputes, in a wide array of matters involving breach of contract, allegations of fraud, real estate disputes and Employee Retirement Income Security Act (ERISA), including litigation involving employee stock ownership plans (ESOPs).
+Jessica Farmer is an experienced trial attorney in Holland & Knight's Litigation and Dispute Resolution Practice in the firm's Washington, D.C., office.
+Ms. Farmer has a diverse federal and state court litigation and international arbitration practice, representing clients in complex commercial disputes, in a wide array of matters involving breach of contract, allegations of fraud, real estate disputes, purported class actions, product liability and the Employee Retirement Income Security Act (ERISA), including litigation involving employee stock ownership plans (ESOPs).

-Ms. Farmer has experience both prosecuting and defending claims, including jury and bench trials in cases in federal and state court.
-She is also experienced in managing complicated discovery, taking and defending depositions, arguing motions and negotiating settlements.
+Ms. Farmer has experience prosecuting and defending claims to verdict in federal and state courts.
+Ms. Farmer excels in managing litigation strategy, successfully navigating complicated discovery, taking and defending depositions, arguing motions and negotiating settlements.

 Ms. Farmer's recent representative experiences include: